About On Being

 Mariah worked as a program associate at the Sustained Dialogue Campus Network and lived in southern India for a spell as a documentary curator.
 When she’s not submerged in a good book she might be found laughing with her teenage sisters or playing chamber music.

-Haleema was 8 when she became a public radio listener thanks to long drives in her mother’s car, and 18 when she made her radio debut — with a story about cats.
+Haleema was eight when she became a public radio listener thanks to long drives in her mother’s car, and 18 when she made her radio debut — with a story about cats.
 After shadowing felines with her microphone, occasionally being hissed at by both cats and humans alike, she continued making radio as an intern for Chicago Public Media’s station, Vocalo, and as an intern for Voice of America in Washington, D.C.